LEARNAcademy/syllabus/Rails-C&V/resource_create_delete.md

-# Generating a Resource in Rails Cont.
+# Rails Generate Resource: Create and Delete

 To round out our knowledge on the development flow using a rails generated resource we'll cover 2 more CRUD actions: Create and Delete.